soef/ioBroker.alexa/README.md

 ## Changelog

+### 0.3.0 (2018-07-23)
+* (Bluefox) Admin3 fixes and slight changes to roles and code
+* (Apollon77) Combine Player-Control and Player-Info into channel Player to support better detection and material support

 ### 0.2.4 (2018-07-22)
 * (pix) materialize settings window
 * (Apollon77) WOn IP is set automatically with IP from first network interface